DaronJS/210_javascript-computational_thinking/javascript_notes.md

 # Variables

-### General Guidlines in naming variables in Javascript
+### General Guidelines in naming variables in Javascript

 1. Javascript is case sensitive: `my_variable` is different than `my_Variable`
 2. Variable names can be any length